-With the total cost of going to college reaching $30,000 to $50,000 annually, more and more students and parents are burdened with the problem of how to pay for a college education.
+With the total cost of going to college reaching the tens of thousands annually, more students and parents are burdened with the problem of how to pay for a college education.

-Fortunately, there are ways to lower your personal financial contribution.
-Some of these options can even get you a free ride to college!
-But before you apply for any form of aid, do your research.
-Go over the pros and cons and pick the option that best fits your situation, and don’t ignore the fine print – many of these means come with conditions.
-Here’s a run-down on the some of your basic options.
+Fortunately, there are strategies to affording college.
+Some of these options can even get you a free ride!
+Before you apply for any form of financial aid, do your research.
+Go over the pros and cons, and pick the option that best fits your situation, and don’t ignore the fine print – many of these means come with conditions.

 Grants are small amounts of money that are considered gifts.
 Typically, they won’t cover all of your expenses, but they can contribute a few thousand to your college fund.
 Unlike the other forms of financial support, grants are completely free, which means there is no need to pay back grant money as long as it’s used for the specific purpose for which it was intended.
 In addition to your academic potential, grant bodies often take a look at your socio-economic background to determine whether you’re a good candidate.

 While there are various types of grants available, they can typically be bucketed into two groups.